Shaka Guide's Capitol Reef National Park Tour Itinerary

 You can also hike to a viewpoint of Golden Throne, an impressive mountain peak just north of the gorge.

 11. Fruita Schoolhouse

 Historic Fruita Schoolhouse- Sprokop from Getty image

 A visit to Fruita isn’t complete without a stop at the Fruita schoolhouse.
-Peak inside while looking back in time to when a 12 year old girl was the first and only school teacher in the village!
+Peek inside while looking back in time to when a 12-year-old girl was the first and only school teacher in the village!